UK average broadband speeds for November 2024

 We record hundreds of thousands of test results every month.
-Broadband provider is detected by IP address rather than self selection.
-Mobile broadband providers and those that only serve business customers are not counted towards the national average figure.
-Ofcom have also published average broadband speeds recorded across the UK, including individual figures for the largest providers, different types of broadband and different types of neighbourhood.
-These are recorded by a different method involving equipment installed in the home to record speeds during day-to-day usage.
-Figures are reported twice a year.
-The last available report gave the UK's national average broadband speed as 28.9Mb in November 2015.
+Ofcom has also published average broadband speeds recorded across the UK, including individual figures for the largest providers, different types of broadband and different types of neighbourhood.
+These are recorded by a different method, involving equipment installed in the home to record speeds during day-to-day usage.
+In March 2023, the average broadband speed was 69.4Mb.

 Why should I be testing my broadband speed?